 The Future of Reformations Past

 The year 2017 saw worldwide celebrations and retrospectives of the sixteenth-century reformations in the Christian church—reformations that gave rise to Protestant churches and also reform within the Catholic Church.
-Rather than offering another retrospective look at these momentous events, the 2018 Berkley Lecture, featuring William Schweiker of the University of Chicago, will explore the possible future impact of the reformations, especially the Protestant Reformation.
+Rather than offering another retrospective look at these momentous events, the 2018 Berkley Lecture, featuring William Schweiker of the University of Chicago, explored the possible future impact of the reformations, especially the Protestant Reformation.
 The turmoil of the sixteenth century gave rise to the Enlightenment world that has advanced human progress through the economic, political, and technological revolutions of the last few centuries.
 Yet this same progress is now dialectically suspect since it has simultaneously unleashed a range of modern injustices.